Manual journal entry

 Definition

-A manual journal entry is a journal entry that you upload into RevRec using a prepared file.
-After upload, the entry moves through a review and approval workflow before it is posted to the selected books and period.
+A manual journal entry is a journal entry you upload into RevRec using a prepared file.
+After upload, the entry moves through a review and approval workflow before it's posted to the selected books and period.

 Key benefits